Currensy: Current artists

-Legal issues
+Pilot Talk lawsuit

 In March 2012, news surfaced of legal action being taken against Damon Dash by Currensy.
 In the lawsuit, the rapper claimed that he never legally signed to Dash's DD172 label, and the record executive released the pair of albums (Pilot Talk I and Pilot Talk II) as well as Muscle Car Chronicles without authorization.
 Currensy demanded that Dash immediately stop releasing his music for profit, and pay $1.5 million in damages.
 On October 6, 2015, Currensy was awarded $3 million in settlement stemming from the 2012 lawsuit against Dash for releasing material of his music without his consent.